validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 1. Access the ArgoCD environment

-   As a convenience the ArgoCD application links can be found in the OpenShift Applications Menu
+   You can find the ArgoCD application links listed under the **Red Hat applications** in the OpenShift Container Platform web console.

    ![ArgoCD Links](/images/ocp-applications-menu.png)